 Items included in the financial statements of each of the Company's subsidiaries are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 The Company's subsidiary Bri-Corp USA Inc., and its three subsidiaries Bri-Chem Supply Corp LLC, Sun Coast Materials, LLC, and Bri-Chem Logistics, LLC., use the United States dollar as their functional currency.
-Other subsidiaries including the parent entity of the Company use the Canadian dollar as their functional currency.
+Other subsidiaries use the Canadian dollar as their functional currency.
 The consolidated financial statements are presented in Canadian dollars, which is the Company's presentation currency.